onap/demo/README.md

  - Click "My VNF" Tab.
 Create your user ID, if necessary
  - Click "Create new VNF" entering the VNF type as reported in VID or AAI, e.g. vLoadBalancerMS/vLoadBalancerMS 0
  - Select "ConfigScaleOut" action
- - Create a new template identifier using the vnf-type name in SDNC as template name, e.g. Vloadbalancerms..base_vlb..module-0
+ - Create a new template identifier using the vnf-type name in SDNC as template name, e.g. Vloadbalancerms..dnsscaling..module-1
  - Select protocol (Netconf-XML), VNF username (admin), and VNF port number (2831 for NETCONF)
  - Click "Parameter Definition" Tab and upload the parameters (.yaml) file
  - Click "Template Tab" and upload API template (.yaml) file
  - Click "Reference Data" Tab
  - Click "Save All to APPC"

-Finally, log into the APPC controller container and set the VNF password (ConfigScaleOut.password) in /opt/onap/appc/data/properties/appc_southbound.properties to admin.
-Note that in an ONAP instance created with OOM, APPC may use redundancy to make the controller resilient to failures.
-For Beijing, CDT only updates one replica of APPC.
-As such, in a multi-replica environment, the property file should be copied over to the other replicas.
-If redundancy is used, APPC has 3 replicas.
-CDT typically updates APPC-0 only, so the property file should be copied over to APPC-1 and APPC-2.
-This will be addressed in future ONAP releases.
+For health check operation, we just need to specify the protocol, the port number and username of the VNF (REST, 8183, and "admin" respectively, in the case of vLB/vDNS) and the API.
+For the vLB/vDNS, the API is:

+    restconf/operational/health-vnf-onap-plugin:health-vnf-onap-plugin-state/health-check

+Note that we don't need to create a VNF template for health check, so the "Template" flag can be set to "N".
+Again, the user has to click "Save All to APPC" to update the APPC database.

+At this time, CDT doesn't allow users to provide VNF password from the GUI.
+To update the VNF password we need to log into the APPC Maria DB container and change the password manually:

+    mysql -u sdnctl -p (type "gamma" when password is prompted) use sdnctl;
+    UPDATE DEVICE_AUTHENTICATION SET PASSWORD='admin' WHERE VNF_TYPE='vLoadBalancerMS/vLoadBalancerMS 0'; (use your VNF type)

-To trigger the scale out workflow, the user/network operator can log into VID from the ONAP Portal (demo/demo123456! as username/password), select "VNF Changes" and then the "New (+)" button.
-The user/network operator needs to fill in the "VNF Change Form" by selecting Subscriber, Service Type, NF Role, Model Version, VNF, Scale Out from the Workflow drop down window, and APPC from the Controller drop down window.
+To trigger the scale out workflow manually, the user/network operator can log into VID from the ONAP Portal (demo/demo123456! as username/password), select "VNF Changes" and then the "New (+)" button.
+The user/network operator needs to fill in the "VNF Change Form" by selecting Subscriber, Service Type, NF Role, Model Version, VNF, Scale Out from the Workflow dropdown window, and insert the JSON path array described above in the "Configuration Parameter" box.
 After clicking "Next", in the following window the user/network operator has to select the VF Module to scale by clicking on the VNF and then on the appropriate VF Module checkbox.
 Finally, by clicking on the "Schedule" button, the scale out use case will run as described above.

+Automated scale out requires the user to onboard a DCAE blueprint in SDC when creating the service.
+To design a closed loop for scale out, the user needs to access the CLAMP GUI (https://clamp.api.simpledemo.onap.org:30258/designer/index.html) and execute the following operations:
+- Click the "Closed loop" dropdown window and select "Open CL"
+- Select the closed loop model and click "OK"
+- In the next screen, click the "Policy" box to create a policy for closed loop, including guard policies
+- After creating the policies, click "TCA" and review the blueprint uploaded during service creation and distributed by SDC to CLAMP
+- Click the "Manage" dropdown and then "Submit" to push the policies to the Policy Engine
+- From the same "Manage" dropdown, click "Deploy" to deploy the TCA blueprint to DCAE

+The vLB/vDNS VNF generates traffic and reports metrics to the VES collector in the DCAE platform.
+The number of incoming packets to the vLB is used to evaluate the policy defined for closed loop.
+If the provided threshold is crossed, DCAE generates an event that reaches the Policy Engine, which in turn activates the scale out closed loop described above.

+For more information about scale out, known issues and resolution, and material used for running the use case, please look at the wiki page: https://wiki.onap.org/display/DW/Running+Scale+Out+Use+Case+for+Casablanca

 ONAP Use Cases HEAT Templates
 ---